 Originally from Connecticut and a former community college student, Kunz is an assistant professor at Goucher College and author of the poetry collections “Tap Out” (Mariner, 2019), named a New & Noteworthy book by the New York Times, and “Fixer” (Ecco, 2023).
 His poems have appeared in many publications, including The New Yorker, The Atlantic, Poetry, and Oxford American.
 In addition, he has received fellowships and awards from the National Endowment for the Arts, MacDowell, Bread Loaf, Vanderbilt University, and Stanford University, where he was a Wallace Stegner Fellow.
 He resides in Baltimore.

-The Julius Sokenu Poetry Awards is a lively annual event honoring the best student poetry in English and Spanish at Quinebaug Valley Community College and at the Quinebaug Middle College.
-The event is sponsored by the QVCC Foundation, Cultural Programming Committee, Department of English, Department of Spanish, EASTCONN’s Quinebaug Middle College, and the QVCC Student Government Association, as well as generous Julius Sokenu Poetry Prize donors.
+The annual Julius Sokenu Poetry Awards honors the best student poetry in English and Spanish at Quinebaug Valley Community College and Quinebaug Middle College.
+The event is sponsored by QVCC Foundation, Cultural Programming Committee, departments of English and Spanish, EASTCONN’s Quinebaug Middle College, and QVCC Student Government Association, as well as Julius Sokenu Poetry Prize donors.